evolvingstuff/vdw2/content/posts/less-than-900-iu-of-vitamin-d-and-calcium-do-not-cause-cardiovascular-problems.md

 * It may be that Calcium along with large amounts of Vitamin D do not cause cardiovascular problem, but this publication does not address that concern

-* Note: Both <a href="/posts/vitamin-d-and-vitamin-k" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D and Vitamin K">Vitamin K2</a> and [Organic Calcium](/posts/calcium-from-plants-might-be-ok) minimize or perhaps eliminate the problem
+* Note: Both [Vitamin K2](/tags/vitamin-k2.html) and [Organic Calcium](/posts/calcium-from-plants-might-be-ok) minimize or perhaps eliminate the problem

  **See also VitaminDWiki**